Fahryakbar/Fahryakbar/README.md

 - 👀 I’m interested to learn programing languages
 - 🌱 I’m currently learning a new programing language.
 - 💞️ I’m looking to collaborate on part of ikea
-- 📫 How to reach me? chat me @ryakbvr on ig
+- 📫 How to reach me? @ryakbvr on ig
-- 😄 Pronouns: NightRide, Watch boxing/drag
+- 😄 Pronouns: ...
-- ⚡ Fun fact: football is half my heart
+- ⚡ Fun fact: 100% cityfan guy

 <!---
 Fahryakbar/Fahryakbar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.